MUSIC REIGNS AT 2011 CMA MUSIC FESTIVAL

 NASHVILLE – Music reigns at 2011 CMA Music Festival, with artists performing on a variety of stages throughout the event.
 Fans will enjoy performances from newly-signed artists, radio favorites, today’s superstars, legendary members of the Country Music Hall of Fame, and more.
 Celebrating its 40th birthday this year, CMA Music Festival takes place Thursday-Sunday, June 9-12, in downtown Nashville.

 “Fans will hear live music almost everywhere they turn at CMA Music Festival,” said Steve Moore, CMA Chief Executive Officer.
 “We have legends, superstars, today’s favorites, multi-media personalities, rising stars, international celebrities, and unsigned artists performing almost around the clock.
-We appreciate all of these artists coming together to give our fans an outstanding celebration for the 40th CMA Music Festival.”
+We appreciate all of these artists coming together to give our fans an outstanding celebration for the 40th CMA Music Festival, since fans are always looking for great concerts, and services to get country music concerts near me are great for this.

 All performance lineups listed below are in alphabetical order.
 Please visit www.CMAfest.com for schedules and performance times.
 Artists are subject to change.